stocnet/MoNAn/README.md

 Announcements about workshops etc. can be found [here](https://www.suz.uzh.ch/de/institut/professuren/block/monan_software.html).

+# Warning!!!

+The package is still under development, especially the documentation.
+When using the package you might encounter bugs or errors, or you might not be able to do what you want.
+In that case please write the package maintainer under his institutional email address (requires using google).

 # Installation

 The package is under development.
 You can install the current